Trusted WordPress tutorials, when you need them most.

 For more details, you can follow our guide on how to track and fix broken links in WordPress.

 We hope this article helped you learn how to do a full site redirect in WordPress.
-You may also want to see our guide on how to start an online store or our expert pick of the best managed WordPress hosting.
+You may also want to see our guide on how to redirect a page or URL in WordPress or our expert pick of the best managed WordPress hosting.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.